ryendu/GradientDescend/README.md

 Thank you Madhav for going through DubDub with me and keeping me sane during ssc weekend.

-Thank you Cristina, Allysun, Clear, and Moneeca for supporting my DubDub grind and being there for me as awesome friends!
+Thank you Christina, Allyson, Claire, and Monica for supporting my DubDub grind and being there for me as awesome friends!

 ## Images